awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 1. In the navigation pane, choose **Policies**, and then choose **Create policy**\.

-1. Choose the **JSON** tab and copy the text from the following JSON policy document: [AWS: Allows MFA\-authenticated IAM users to manage their own credentials on the My Security Credentials page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.
+1. Choose the **JSON** tab and copy the text from the following JSON policy document: [AWS: Allows MFA\-authenticated IAM users to manage their own credentials on the My security credentials page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.

 1. Paste the policy text into the **JSON** text box\.
 Resolve any security warnings, errors, or general warnings generated during policy validation, and then choose **Next: Tags**\.
 **Note**